muazrana/group-project/README.md

   7. git clone https://github.com/muazrana/group-project
   8. git checkout lambda
   9. docker-compose up -d --build
+  10. Copy and past the public url into the google search bar

 # Using Lambda Branch on EC2
 Using lambda function instead?
 Head to Lambda Branch and clone it.
 Later create these lambda functions on AWS.
 Search for Lambda and     start creating the following functions mentioned, with their code, below.